roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© My eyes bugged out as I stared at them for the first time, for a couple reasons.
+My eyes bugged out as I stared at them for the first time, for a couple reasons.
 The first thing that caught my eye was Brandy's bulging belly.
 I gulped at this sight.
 Those old feelings of inadequacy boiled inside me again.
 The fact that that little bitch got to carry life in her belly, that she was living my dream, that she could so causally be pregnant, as if being pregnant was the cool, hip, trendy thing for girls her age to be doing.
 She was flouncing around, showing off her pregnant belly proudly in her tight tank top as if her pregnancy was a fashion statement.
 She didn't even care!
 She didn't earn the right to bear children!
 She was just a little slut who got knocked up by some idiot she'll never see again.

  And the worst thing was that Brandy looked fucking spectacular.
 She looked radiant.
 She was glowing in her pregnancy, and it made her look even more beautiful than she did before.
 She still looked great in her fashionable clothing.
 Everything still fit her and flattered her body.
 She didn't get all fat and bloated like some women do.
 No, she just had a cute, bulging tummy.
 But other than that, she looked the same.
 What a fucking bitch.